t28hub/auto-palette/README.md

 ## Usage

+### Rust

-Here is a basic example that demonstrates how to extract the color palette and find the dominant colors.
+Here is an example of extracting the color palette from an image using the Rust library.
 See the [examples](crates/auto-palette/examples) directory for more examples.

 ```rust